realityforge/planet_quake/README.md

 ## Coming soon!

-  * Asynchronous lazy loading with zip file repackaging and coalescing.
-  * Multi-world file-system and networking for connecting to specific worlds.
+  * Multi-world file-system.
   * demoMap rendering that maps a .dm file to a surface in game.
-  * Advanced teleporting features like replacing Voids with teleporting back, addressable.
+  * Advanced teleporting features like replacing Voids with teleporting back, addressable spawn points.

 ## Future TODOs